s-zeid/DerpScrubber/README.markdown

                (applied to the root element with the `DerpScrubber` class, not to `.DerpScrubber_outer`)

+ * `availableBG` - CSS background value for the available portion of the bar, if different from the bar background

  * `handle` - CSS background value for the scrubber handle, or an already-made element to use as the handle, or null or any other value that truth-tests to false if no handle is desired